brianberns/PyTorchNotebook/README.md

 # You can do machine learning

-These are some ideas that helped me with machine learning in PyTorch.
+These are some ideas that helped me understand machine learning in PyTorch.